 That's not to say, however, that fashionable bistros and little lunch eateries haven't popped up all over.
 Indeed, a few chains, like Cojean and Exki have become serious contenders because they cater to the office worker.
 Those two chains have found their audience by underscoring healthy, seasonal items on their casual food menus and also providing more of a self-service style atmosphere.
 They aren't listed here because in Paris, they are everywhere.

-If you do have a bit of time to lunch, however, there are a couple of bistros, one Asian and one very French, that are not to miss.
-You'll find those on this list under the names Tong Yen and Bistro Belhara respectively.
+If you do have a bit of time to lunch, however, there are a couple of bistros, both very French, that are not to miss.
+You'll find those on this list under the names Metropolitain and Bistro Belhara respectively.